Links on SoundGuys may earn us a commission. Learn more.

 The HyperX Cloud MIX is a gaming headset you can take out and about without looking like an intense gamer.
 It’s primarily wired when used for gaming, with a detachable 3.5mm cord and a detachable boom mic.
 Because of that, this is a stereo-only gaming headset—no surround sound or other software bells and whistles here.
 It’s only once you remove those that you can use the additional internal microphone or the onboard controls, or even pair it via Bluetooth in the first place.

 Conversely, the EPOS Sennheiser GSP 670 isn’t meant to go out and about.
-This is a wireless gaming headset aimed mainly at PC users, and its Bluetooth functionality is really meant to keep you sitting at the PC for longer.
+This is a wireless gaming headset aimed mainly at PC users, with a software suite that offers features like virtual surround sound and custom EQ settings—its Bluetooth functionality is really meant to keep you sitting at the PC for longer.
 It supports simultaneous connections, so you can connect to your platform of choice using the included 2.4GHz USB RF dongle, and to your mobile device via Bluetooth.
 This means you’ll never miss a text message or phone call because you’re too dialed into whatever you’re playing, and you won’t have to pause or even take your headset off to answer call.

 EPOS Sennheiser GSP 670 offers a slightly better Bluetooth experience